Can You Get Car Insurance Without an MOT?

 Does Your Car Insurance Remain Valid If the MOT Has Expired?

-When your MOT runs out, many policies may limit or refuse own-damage cover, though third-party cover usually remains valid under law.
+When your MOT runs out, many policies may limit or refuse own-damage cover, though third-party cover usually remains valid under the law.
 Insurers need your car to be safe, and that's usually proven by a valid MOT.
 People ask, can you insure car without MOT?
 For a comprehensive cover, the answer is usually no.

 If your MOT has expired and renewal is due, call your insurer and book a test ASAP.
 Some insurers may renew your policy on the promise that you'll complete the MOT quickly, but it doesn't always happen.
 Use gov.uk to check your MOT date and always